DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-3-mentor-materials.md

 ### Activating key ideas for the topic (15 minutes)

-Explain to the ECT that the purpose of today’s topic is to explore the importance of prior knowledge for new learning.
+Explain to the ECT that the purpose of today's topic is to explore the importance of prior knowledge for new learning.
 If you were about to start a lesson on animals of Africa, and share the fact that “aardvarks actually belong to the same clade of animals as elephants, called afrotheres”.

 Some points to note with the ECT:

-- The new information above might be incomprehensible if the ECT is not able to decipher what ‘clade’ means (it’s a group that share the same ancestral lineage) so they might have been neither interested nor uninterested.
+- The new information above might be incomprehensible if the ECT is not able to decipher what 'clade' means (it's a group that share the same ancestral lineage) so they might have been neither interested nor uninterested.
 The ECT may have not known the word but have had enough prior experience of statements such as X belong to the same Y (club/family/group/ religion) to make an educated guess.
 - Similarly, if the ECT has no prior knowledge about what an aardvark looks or behaves like in comparison to an elephant, the new information is harder to understand because they have no prior knowledge to link it to.
 - The mentor used a word to describe the group that both elephants and aardvarks belong to, which few people would immediately recognise.
 Can the ECT recall it?
 Can the mentor?
 Immediately forgetting new words or information like “afrotheres” happens because you are unlikely to connect it to any prior knowledge existing in your brain (or schema) unless you pay deliberate attention to processing it.